gokselkacar/My_Portfolio_Projects/Customer segmentation using the K-means algorithm for targeted marketing strategies/README.md

 # Customer Segmentation and Targeted Marketing Strategy

 ## Objective
-Developing a customer segmentation model to categorize customers into distinct groups based on their purchasing behavior and personal characteristics.
-Using this model to recommend targeted marketing strategies for a retail company.
+Develop a customer segmentation model to categorize customers into distinct groups based on their purchasing behavior and personal characteristics.
+Use this model to recommend targeted marketing strategies for a retail company.

 ## Dataset
 “ Mall Customers ” dataset.
 This dataset typically includes customer information like age, gender, annual income, and spending